humdrum-tools/humdrum-documentation/guide/ch10/index.md

 ```

-Identify any works that don\'t contain any double barlines:
+Identify any works that don't contain any double barlines:

 ```bash
 grep -L '^==' *